3 min read

 Snow & Frost

 Whilst we’re not likely to see any snow until early next year it’s worth considering the impact of both snow and frost on your artificial lawn.
 Don’t worry, unlike natural turf there’s no danger of the blades snapping off once they freeze over for the winter.
-That being said the cold weather can cause the fibres in your artificial lawn to stiffen and become quite slippery so it’s important to exercise caution before walking on artificial turf in the winter months.
+That being said the cold weather can cause the fibres in your artificial lawn to stiffen and become quite slippery so it’s important to exercise caution before walking on synthetic turf in the winter months.
 One of the very few ways you can damage artificial grass in autumn/winter is by aggressively trying to remove frost or snow.
 We always recommend letting frost thaw naturally and removing excess snow by hand.
 If you really need a little extra help you can use a little salt but never ever use chemical defrosters.

 Weather-Proofing Your Artificial Grass